UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python_and_anaconda/python/index.md

 ## Installation and Package Policy

-We maintain a two tiered approach to Python packages
+We maintain a two tiered approach to Python packages:

 * Tier 1: We install the basic Python packages that are required by most users (these are mostly libraries rather than packages, such as numpy and scipy).
 This is done for the versions of Python that we install as modules.
 Adding some packages might force an upgrade of numpy for example, which might break a user's environment that was dependent on the prior version.